Carnival of Aalst

 On Monday, the Gilles of Aalst come out to control the winter spirits with their typical Broom Dance while throwing oranges.
 Their hats are made with ostrich feathers.

 On Tuesday, the ‘Voil-Jeanetten’ or Dirty Sissies parade through the streets of the city center.
-Men are dressed up as women with fake breasts, a fur coat, stroller, broken umbrella, and a herring in a birdcage.
+Men are dressed up as women with fake breasts, a fur coat, a stroller, a broken umbrella, and a herring in a birdcage.
 The tradition of this lies in the history of Aalst.
-Since the lower class didn’t have the money to buy or make a carnival costume, they took the old clothes of their wives.
+Since the lower class didn’t have the money to buy or make a carnival costume, they took their wives ‘ old clothes.

 Photo by Andrea Kirkby